osxmidi/LinVst/README.md

 **Waveform**

-For Waveform, disable sandbox option for plugins.
+For Waveform, (maybe) disable sandbox option for plugins.

 **Bitwig**